 When you re-enter the water and swim back out, it is there that the water drops off to its deepest point until you reach the other side.
 It’s also where the best views begin!

 From Number 3 all the way to Ao Leuk Beach (Number 4) is some truly breathtaking underwater scenery.

 Tons of fish, healthy coral, and even the occasional black-tip shark can be spotted in the water here.
 Take your time through here and really soak it all in.
 Even at its deepest parts, the water is very clear and easy to see all the life brewing beneath the surface.

 Eventually, you will reach Number 4, Ao Leuk Beach.

-This beach does charge an entrance fee, and they are quite strict about it.
+This beach charges an entrance fee.
 At 100 baht, it’s not much to cough up if you want to sit on the beach and relax awhile after the monumental swim you just had.
 However, if you’re not wanting to pay, you have 2 options, one of which is far more expensive than the other: 1.
-If you originally walked to Sai Daeng, you could get a taxi (if there is one waiting) back to main town.
+If you originally walked to Sai Daeng, you could get a taxi (if there is one waiting) back to the main town.
 At 500-600 baht, I would absolutely skip that option and go with number 2: Swim back!
 If you hugged close to the shore on your way over, try going 10-20 meters further out for different views, at least until you reach the point again.
 You could even sneak back into the small lagoon and rest before making the final push back to Sai Daeng.

-I also have a guide about another totally awesome, free snorkeling spot in Phuket.
+I also have a guide about other totally awesome free snorkeling spots in Phuket.
 You should definitely have a look if you are planning on traveling there, too!